KonH/UDBase/README.md

 Also, you can re-install project as described above.

 ## Features
-### Components
+### Controllers
-All logics in UDBase separated by components that provide abstract interface to specific features.
-Components can be replaced in one place without any changes to other code.
-You can make your own components, that implements your logics (based on existing or completely new interface).
+All logics in UDBase separated by controllers that provide abstract interface to specific features. controllers can be replaced in one place without any changes to other code.
+You can make your own controllers, that implements your logics (based on existing or completely new interface).

 **How to use:**

-Declare your component interface (based on IComponent):
+Declare your controller interface (based on IController):

 ```
-public interface ITest : IComponent {
+public interface ITest : IController {
 	// Your logics here
 	int MyMethod();
 }